Beyond the Visible: A Survey on Cross-spectral Face Recognition: Introduction

 \section{Introduction}

-} Face Recognition (FR) has been a highly active research field for the last several decades \cite{Zhao2003,Abate07,Li2011,mei2018deep}.
-Developments in deep convolutional neural networks (CNNs) and the associated seminal work DeepFace \cite{parkhi2015deep} have brought to the fore significant progress in the area, tackling a number of challenges including variations in pose, illumination and expression (PIE), as well as resolution and unconstrained settings.
-While such work has predominantly focused on the RGB-color space, considering additional spectra allows for increased robustness, in particular in the presence of different \textit{poses}, \textit{illumination variations}, \textit{noise}, as well as \textit{occlusions}.
-Further benefits include incorporating the \textit{absolute size of objects}, as well as \textit{robustness to presentation attacks} such as makeup and masks.
-Therefore, comparing RGB face images against face images, acquired beyond the visible spectrum, often referred to as Cross-spectral Face Recognition (CFR), is of particular pertinence in designing FR systems for \textit{defense, surveillance, and public safety}~\cite{hu2017heterogeneous} and falls under the broader category of Heterogeneous Face Recognition (HFR).
-In this context \textit{heterogeneous} indicates that face images have been captured in different sensing modalities e.g., visible, infrared, 3D, hand-drawn sketches (see Figure \ref{fig:modality}).
+Face Recognition (FR) has been a very active research field for the last several decades \cite{Zhao2003,Abate07,Li2011,mei2018deep}.
+Advances in deep convolutional neural networks (CNNs) and the associated seminal work on DeepFace \cite{taigman2014deepface} have brought significant progress in this area, tackling a number of challenges including variations in pose, illumination and expression (PIE), as well as resolution and unconstrained settings.
+While such work have predominantly focused on the visible (VIS) spectrum, considering additional spectra allows for increased robustness \cite{hu2017heterogeneous,BOURLAI201614}, in particular in the presence of different \textit{poses}, \textit{illumination variations}, \textit{noise}, as well as \textit{occlusions}.
+Further benefits include incorporating the \textit{absolute size of objects}, as well as \textit{robustness to presentation attacks} such as the use of makeup and masks to circumvent a system \cite{spinoulas2020multispectral}.
+Therefore, comparing RGB face images against face images acquired beyond the visible spectrum, often referred to as Cross-spectral Face Recognition (CFR), is of particular significance in designing FR systems for \textit{defense, surveillance, and public safety}~\cite{hu2017heterogeneous} and falls under the broader category of Heterogeneous Face Recognition (HFR) that addresses the broader concept of recognizing faces across diverse and non-uniform conditions.
+Specifically, \textit{heterogeneous} refers to face images being represented in different modalities, e.g., visible, infrared, 2D-3D, resolutions, hand-drawn sketches, and depth (see Figure \ref{fig:modality}).